-National Police Chiefs Council (NPCC) issues good practice guidance to Registered Firearms Dealers.
+July 2017 - National Police Chiefs Council (NPCC) good practice guide for Registered Firearms Dealers

 Local firearms enquiry officers will be contacting firearms dealers to book an appointment in order to go through the document to help dealers understand the requirements, particularly in respect of record keeping.
 BASC advises its trade membership to work with the police on this initiative.

-BASC issues expanding ammunition advice (Policing and Crime Act 2017)
+May 2017 - BASC issues advice on expanding ammunition (Policing and Crime Act 2017)

 From 2nd May 2017; those in possession of temporary permits will be clear to possess expanding ammunition amongst their authorised limit, therefore removing the necessity to lodge expanding ammunition with a registered firearms dealer until the receipt of their new firearm certificate.